8ctavio/vergil/apps/docs/src/composables/useWatchers.md

 An object with the following methods:

-- `onUpdated`: Creates a new watcher for `sources`.
+- `onUpdated`: Creates a new watcher for `source`.
 It accepts as arguments the watcher's callback function and options object; the `deep` option is taken from `useWatchers` options.
 The `onUpdated`'s returned function stops the created watcher.
 - `pause`: Pauses watchers.
 Source updates do not trigger paused watcher callbacks.
 - `resume`: Resumes watchers.
 - `ignore`: Pauses watchers, runs provided callback, and resumes watchers.